Spain’s Most Versatile Grape: Viura

 Before the 1980s, Spain’s white wine scene was not in rude health.
 The industry was maintained by exports of Rioja, Cava, Sherry, and large volumes of bulk wine.
 The few premium labels that made it abroad – Rioja Blanco is one of the rare examples of a longstanding tradition – were subject to extensive periods of maturation in oak.
 Oxidized and often quite lifeless, they could hardly stimulate the palates of modern consumers.
 Something had to be done.

-The nation has more vines planted than anywhere else in Europe – this affords producers almost limitless possibilities to craft both crowd-pleasing and esoteric styles.
+The nation has more vines planted than elsewhere in Europe – this affords producers almost limitless possibilities to craft crowd-pleasing and esoteric styles.
 Much innovation can be attributed to Spain’s Millennial generation, post-Franco winemakers who favored modern vinification techniques, and a renewed focus on terroir.
-Thanks to their pioneering efforts, regions as diverse as Rueda, Rias Baixas, Valdeorras, Penedès, and Costers de Segre are now producing wines as vibrant and fruit-driven as any from the New World.
+Thanks to their pioneering efforts, regions as diverse as Rueda, Rias Baixas, Valdeorras, Penedès, and Costers de Segre are now producing vibrant and fruit-driven wines from the New World.
 Today, Spain’s output of white wines is very diverse, albeit the critical mass prioritizes aromatics and fruit quality over long periods of oak maturation.

 One notable exception is Viña Tondonia Gran Reserva Blanco; the winemaking formula at this Rioja stalwart has hardly changed since the bodega was founded.
 But that is no bad thing: classical white Rioja offers a pleasing counterpart to the pungent freshness of Albariño and Verdejo.
 Elsewhere, resurrecting once forgotten grapes like Caíño Blanco is all the rage in Galicia; several years ago, Torres planted a new white variety, a forgotten Catalan grape called “Selma Blanca,” in the vineyards of Catalunya.
 Tradition and modernity continue to coexist happily in the Spanish landscape.
 Meanwhile, Spain’s denominaciones (appellations) keep multiplying, so much so that it’s hard to keep track of progress across all corners of the Iberian Peninsula.